dev4support/proxy/Interview/README.md

 ---

 ## Interview Booking Process

+If you have single  call try keep before 12 EST.

 ### 1. Availability Check:
 Please begin by checking my availability in my calendar.
 To gain access, click on the [link](https://calendar.google.com/calendar/u/0?cid=bmlybWFscmVud2FsQGdtYWlsLmNvbQ) to request access or provide your Gmail ID.
 Once I grant you access, you can add my calendar to yours, and it will display in your time zone.